 Establish Goals

-The first stage is establishing your goals.
+The first step is to establish your goals.
 Why are you conducting a pay equity analysis?
-Is it to ensure compliance, update your pay practices, promote DEI, or respond to shareholder demand?
-It’s important to understand your primary goal so that you can define the best process and methodology to use when you conduct your pay audit.
+Is it to ensure compliance, update pay practices, promote DEI, or respond to shareholder demands?
+Understanding your primary goal helps define the best process and methodology for your audit.

 Gather Data

-Once you’re clear about why you are conducting a pay equity analysis, you need to start gathering data.
-The data you need to collect will depend on the scope and purpose of your audit.
-However, it will usually include the following information:
+Once you know why you’re conducting a pay equity analysis, start gathering data.
+The specific data required will depend on the scope and objective, but typically includes:

 - Job titles and descriptions

-- Protected class identifiers such as age, gender, race, etc.
+- Protected class identifiers (age, gender, race, etc.)

 - Educational level and experience